Pravasi Express Awards: 2020 Awards

 Pravasi Express Awards 2020 were awarded in a virtual event held on 18 July 2020.
 T.P Sreenivasan, former IFS Official and Ambassador was awarded the Malayalee Ratna Award.
 He has served as secretary of legation in Tokyo, Thimphu, Moscow.
 He has also served as a permanent representative of India to the United Nations.

-PE Life Time Achievement Award was presented to the renowned dancer, founder and chief mentor / trainer of Baskar's Academy - Mrs Santha Bhaskar for her six-long decade’s significant contribution in the field of music and dance.
+PE Life Time Achievement Award was presented to the renowned dancer, founder and chief mentor / trainer of Baskar's Academy - Mrs Santha Bhaskar for her six-long decade's significant contribution in the field of music and dance.
 Young talented actor Tovino Thomas was awarded the Youth icon award and the award event was followed by musical performance from Harish Sivaramakrishnan.

 2019 Awards

 Pravasi Express Awards 2019 were awarded in Pravasi Express Nite 2019 held at Shine Auditorium, Singapore with the presence of Ambassador-at-Large Gopinatha Pillai, Dr. V.P.
-Nair, Pravasi Express Chief Editor Mr.Rajesh Kumar, Chengannur MLA Saji Cheriyan and Singapore Kairali Kala Nilayam secretary Mr.Basil Baby.
+Nair, Pravasi Express Chief Editor Mr.Rajesh Kumar, Chengannur MLA Saji Cherian and Singapore Kairali Kala Nilayam secretary Mr.Basil Baby.

 Poet and activist Sugathakumari was honored with the Pravasi Express Lifetime Achievement Award for her contribution to Malayalam Literature.
 Award night was followed by a musical performance from Shahabaz Aman and dance performance by Film actor Arya Rohit.
 Malayalam comedy actor Ullas Pandalam and team also entertained the guests.

 Award night also witnessed the inauguration of Singapore Kairali Film Forum (SKFF) by Singapore Film director K. Rajagopal which was followed by the screening of the first micro film from SKFF Godfather.